This post may contain affiliate links.

-Anyway, I make Barbecue pulled chicken and pork often.
-My kids love pulled pork barbecue sandwiches and I was looking for a fun way to switch it up.
-I thought replacing the typical Dr. Pepper pulled pork with ginger beer would be a great idea.
+Anyway, I make Barbecue pulled chicken and Pork often.
+My kids love pulled pork barbecue sandwiches, and I was looking for a fun way to switch it up.
+I thought to replace the typical Dr. Pepper pulled Pork with ginger beer would be a great idea.
 I thought of this while drinking a Moscow mule on vacation last week.

 My six-year-old insisted on being my hand model the other day.
 He is super duper proud of this photo and did such a good job!

-Anyway, I decided that since I was using ginger beer in this pulled pork that some lime juice should be added, this was really good and flavorful.
-This pork made for a good sandwich and a great lettuce wrap too!
+Anyway, I decided that since I was using ginger beer in this pulled Pork that some lime juice should be added, this was good and flavorful.
+This Pork made for a good sandwich and a great lettuce wrap too!

 Here is a video I made showing you how completely easy this is!

 - 2 tablespoon Worcestershire sauce